ASTI advice for second-level teachers.

 School Policy on Bullying

-The bullying of teachers is an issue which must be given a high priority by the management and staff of each school.
-School authorities should make it clear that bullying behaviour directed against teachers or students will not be tolerated regardless of the source.
-This should be specifically set out in the school's Safety Statement.
-Schools should promote a culture of respect and should encourage those teachers who experience bullying behaviour to bring this to the attention of the appropriate authorities so that action can be taken.
+The bullying of teachers is an issue which must be given a high priority by the management and staff of each school. o School authorities should make it clear that bullying behaviour directed against teachers or students will not be tolerated regardless of the source.
+This should be specifically set out in the school's Safety Statement. o Schools should promote a culture of respect and should encourage those teachers who experience bullying behaviour to bring this to the attention of the appropriate authorities, so that action can be taken.
 A suitable confidential complaints procedure should be in place to deal with such incidents.
 It may well be appropriate for school authorities to provide support and access to counselling for those who have been bullied in their place of work.

 What to do if Bullying Occurs